Wellness & culture

 A Spotlight on Men’s Mental Health

 Movember's success story began with a simple idea: to bring back the moustache and use it to spark conversations about men’s health.
-What started with 30 men in a pub in Australia has since grown into the world’s largest men’s health movement, raising over $1.2 billion AUD.
+What started with 30 men in a pub in Australia has since grown into the world’s largest men’s health movement, raising over $1.2 billion AUD since it began.
 The moustache, a symbol of masculinity, became a 'walking, talking billboard' for men’s health, encouraging dialogue around challenging topics like mental health.
 This unique approach has not only raised significant funds but also inspired hope and change, showing that even the smallest ideas can make a big difference.

 The Impact of the Pandemic on Mental Health